When I was planning my trip to Australia, there was one place that really caught my attention – The Daintree Rainforest.

 Before talking more about everything that the rainforest offers its visitors, I wanted to point out some helpful tips for the Daintree in general.

-2) To get to most Daintree attractions, you will need to cross the Daintree River.
-The car ferry goes back and forth constantly but do expect a wait time during peak hours.
-The round trip cost is $39 AUD and runs from 5AM – 12AM.
+Daintree River Crossing: To get to most Daintree attractions, you will need to cross the Daintree River.
+The Daintree ferry goes back and forth constantly but do expect a wait time during peak hours.
+The round trip cost is $39 AUD and runs from 5:00AM – 12:00AM.
 More on this soon.

-4) Beyond the Daintree River there are very limited gas options.
+Gas Stations: Beyond the Daintree River there are very limited gas options.
 In case you are running low on gas you can head to the Daintree Rainforest Village.
-I would however recommend to fill up your tank before you head out.
+I would however recommend filling up your tank before you head out.

-5) While the waters will seem inviting, you should not swim for a couple of reasons.
-During rainy season, the stingers (jellyfish) are out in full force and that certainly won’t be pleasant if you encounter any.
-Secondly, the waters are known to have some salt water crocodiles lurking, so do be careful.
+Stingers & Crocs: While the waters will seem inviting, you should not swim for a couple of reasons.
+During the rainy season, the stingers (jellyfish) are out in full force and that certainly won’t be pleasant if you encounter any.
+Secondly, the waters are known to have some saltwater crocodiles lurking, so do be careful.

-6) The cassowary is the one animal you will hear about most in the Daintree.
-It looks like some sort of prehistoric dinosaur bird with its colorful head, and is known to be dangerous if you get too close.
+Cassowary: The cassowary is the one animal you will hear about most in the Daintree.
+It looks like some sort of prehistoric dinosaur bird with its colorful head and is known to be dangerous if you get too close.
 So if you do see one, be sure to step back and keep your distance.

 3) How to Get to the Daintree

-Since I wanted to make this guide more of a do it yourself option, the best way to go about a Daintree Rainforest Tour is to hire your own car.
+Since I wanted to make this guide more of a do-it-yourself option, the best way to go about a Daintree Rainforest tour is to hire your own rental car.

-I ended up staying in both Cairns and Port Douglas prior to my time in the Daintree and both towns would have car rental options available.
+I ended up staying in both Cairns and Port Douglas prior to my time in the Daintree and both towns (and Cairns airport) would have car rental options available.

 If you are more than one person, it can also be a super economical way to go about your time there as car rental prices are not too pricey (I got mine for $35 AUD / $25 USD per day).

-Once you have your own car and are ready to go from Cairns or Port Douglas, it is time to make your way up north.
+Once you have your own car and are ready to go from Cairns or Port Douglas, it is time to make your way up north on your road trip.

 4) Daintree River Crossing

-One thing to mention is that there can be a long line of cars during those peak times of day (mid morning northbound / late afternoon southbound).
+One thing to mention is that there can be a long line of cars during those peak times of day (mid-morning northbound and late afternoon southbound).

 So, if you are heading across during those times you should expect to wait a couple rounds before going across.